 Fibers.

-I work on various fiber projects, mainly focusing on quilting and knitting with natural fibers.
-I’ve given talks or shown pieces at local events in San Francisco, including: Dorkbot 2023, Open Sauce 2023, Medicine for Nightmares Semilla Fest 2023, AI Dreamlands at Pebblebed, Demos & Chill, and Noisebridge Hackerspace.
+Michelle works on various fiber projects, mainly focusing on quilting and knitting with natural fibers.
+She’s given talks or shown pieces at local events in San Francisco, including: Dorkbot, Open Sauce, Medicine for Nightmares Semilla Fest, AI Dreamlands at Pebblebed, Demos & Chill, and Noisebridge Hackerspace.

-Below is a selection of these projects, with live updates over at @lowtechfibers and meta-commentary about these projects on Substack.
-Detailed documentation of Fyber Collective projects is in the wiki, here.
+Below is a selection of these projects, with live updates over at @lowtechfibers.

 Newer projects/skills: risograph printing, punch card looms, weaving, hand-quilting, core rope memory / woven computer systems.